im-nikhilkatiyar/blockchain-cpay-project/README.md

-# C-Pay - Web 3.0 Blockchain Application
+# C-Pay: Web 3.0 Blockchain Application

 ## Introduction
 This is a code repository for the practise blockchain.